Irish immigration to Montserrat: St. Patrick's Day

 Identified as a national holiday in Montserrat, Saint Patrick's Day is a week long festival celebrated every year since 1985.
 The true meaning of the celebration is a bit controversial.
-In its beginnings, Saint Patrick's Day was meant as a day spent in celebration of the 1768 uprising by the enslaved and the free communities against the oppression and poverty suffered at the hands of the wealthy Anglo-Irish plantation owners.
-March 17 can also be called "Heroes Day," due to Sir Howard A. Fergus' work in popularizing the uprising.
+In its beginnings, Saint Patrick's Day was meant as a day spent in celebration of the 1768 uprising against the plantation owners.
+March 17 can also be called "Heroes Day," due to Sir Howard A. Fergus' work in popularising the uprising.
 Today, it is celebrated more as the traditional Irish Saint Patrick's Day.
 Along with traditional Caribbean entertainment, the festival also provides a rich mix of African and Irish heritage.
 Many typical Irish images are displayed, such as shamrocks, leprechauns, and Guinness beer, but African heritage is included in the incorporation of dance and music into celebrations, as well as certain events such as the "Slave Feast."
 This Irish celebration in Montserrat is promoted as a tourist attraction, and represents an economic opportunity by attracting members of the Irish diaspora to the island for the celebrations.